Vic-Chang/FlaskStructExample/README.md

 ## Some notes
 * manage.py > Use package `flask_script`.
 You can use shell to run the web and use command to execute some fuction.
 * procfile > This is a required file for Heroku, use for build the Heroku's container "dynos".

+Use `python manage.py runserver` to run the server.

+And use shell command to adjust server like `python manage.py api reset` or `python manage.py test` (not implement yet)

 [Flask Demo]: https://my-first-python-flask.herokuapp.com/